 The current coronavirus pandemic is changing all our lives.
 A global online survey is underway into how it is affecting migrants and refugees in particular.

-The Apart Together survey is coordinated by Ghent University in Belgium, together with academics in Sweden, UK, France, Denmark, Portugal, Spain, Greece, US, Netherlands and Italy.
+The Apart Together survey is a collaboration between the World Health Organization and a consortium of research centres led by Ghent University and University of Copenhagen.
 The questions mostly relate to the impact of the crisis on the social lives and mental well being of migrants, and ways of coping.
 They include:

 - "On a scale of 1 to 10, how much do the corona measures impact your life?"